Perkedel/After-Church/Documents/Misc/Some kind of Lucifer side project.md

 Gonock: Okay, not that bad.
 I mean..

-Slith: Yeah, if she made it, that's happened.
+Slith: Yeah, if she (Lucifer) made it, that's happened.

+Gonock: Okay.. uhhhh..

+Slith: Well at least at the end, Yolaine pregnate & born Sky, like normally every humanoid does, horray!

-Gonock: Okay.. btw, just asking.
+Gonock: Right right.
+Btw, just asking.
 Latsufir is half angel isn't he?
 Sky half demon.
 Coz mama Bilo is angel, mama Yolaine is that demon.

 Slith: Yes.